Breast Cancer Dream Team Progress Update

 Fast Facts on Breast Cancer:

-- There are nearly 3 million women living in the United States with a history of invasive breast cancer.
+- There are more than 2.8 million women living in the United States with a history of invasive breast cancer; (this includes women currently being treated and women who have finished treatment)

-- It is estimated that 226,870 new cases will be diagnosed in 2012 in the United States.
+- It is estimated that 234,190 new cases will be diagnosed in 2015 in the United States –including 2350 diagnoses in men;

 During the past several years, researchers have come to understand that breast cancer is not a single disease but rather a spectrum of conditions that vary in their biology and response to treatment.
 Understanding breast cancer’s molecular diversity has been the driving force leading to the development of new treatments for this disease.
 Researchers are rapidly moving beyond the “one size fits all” approach into a new era in which breast cancer treatments will be tailored to the biology of the tumor.
 This project will address the most significant issues related to the three major subtypes of breast cancer — ER positive, HER2 positive, and triple negative (simultaneously ER negative, PR negative and HER2 negative) and will use that information to develop innovative, less toxic therapies with the potential to improve the treatment outcomes for women with this disease.